 Poetry co-editor Rebecca Jean Olson is into Bach, hip hop, and witch pop.
 She has an MFA in poetry from Oregon State, and has published work in PANK, cream city review, Dogwood, and a few other journals.
 Originally from Minnesota, she lives and writes in Portland, Oregon.
 You can read some of her poems at rebeccajeanolson.com.

 Poetry co-editor Ashton Kamburoff is a poet from Cleveland, Ohio.
-He currently lives in San Marcos, Texas where he is enrolled in the MFA-Poetry program at Texas State University.
+He’s currently the Clark Writer in Residence in Smithville, TX.
 His interests include (but are certainly not limited to): train tracks, James Brown, front porches, and baseball on the radio.
 His work has been published in Shadowgraph, Toad, Blast Furnace, and other literary journals.
-You can reach him at email@example.com.
+You can reach him at firstname.lastname@example.org.

 Why OPOSSUM?
 In November, 2015, as we were thinking out how to do this thing, John Edgar had a dream in his bed in San Marcos, TX, that he was representing a magazine called OPOSSUM on the book fair floor of a well known literary conference.
 The next day, in Portland, OR, Jon Ross opened an old cookbook at random to a recipe for Baked Opossum.
 Subsequently, a majestically large Opossum moved into the woods behind John Edgar’s house, and Jon Ross’s cat, Kiki, began spending her nights surveilling a ghostlike creature who’d moved in under his porch.